THURSDAY March 22, 2018

-Speakers: Michael Kennedy, Esq, AJ Ruben, Esq., Wilda White, Esq., and others TBD
+Speakers: Michael Kennedy, Esq, AJ Ruben, Esq., Wilda White, and Elizabeth Wohl, Esq.

 This facilitated panel of expert discussion leaders will focus on the challenges of accessing mental health treatment in the state of Vermont, the ongoing problems that stigma creates, and the particular barriers that attorneys may (or may not) face when interacting with mental health providers.
 The panel will also address legal ethics, the compromised practitioner, strategies for approaching a colleague whose depression (or other mental health issue) appears to be affecting his/her work, and determining what is reportable to the Professional Responsibility Board.

 5c) Tax Reform Primer (1.5 MCLE credits)